ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

 });
 ```

-With just this much, you’ve registered your types and unlocked full runtime reflection.
-The `cxx_mirror` object is your gateway to query, introspect, and instantiate types at runtime — all without compile-time knowledge of those types, without strict static coupling.
+With just this much, you’ve registered your types and unlocked full run-time reflection.
+The `cxx_mirror` object is your gateway to query, introspect, and instantiate types at run-time — all without compile-time knowledge of those types, without strict static coupling.

 **Without reflection:**